-The analysis of ESG factors is systematically integrated into the investment decision making process of ABN AMRO Funds Global Balanced (the "Sub-Fund").
-ESG integration is the process of recognising the financial materiality (or significance) of environmental, social and corporate governance factors as part of the investment process.
+The analysis of ESG factors is systematically integrated into the investment decision making process of ABN AMRO Funds Global ESG Equities (the "Sub-Fund").
+ESG integration is defined as the process of recognising the financial materiality (or significance) of environmental, social and corporate governance factors as part of the investment process.

 The Sub-Fund will use a selection of securities complying with ABN AMRO Investment Solutions (the "Management Company") ESG responsibility criteria.
 Under the ESG responsibility criteria of the Management Company, the Sub-Fund is committed to conducting both negative and positive screenings as well as taking engagement actions when necessary.
+The Sub-Fund will be composed of issuers that are leading in ESG best-practice.